01 of 19

-You've probably heard the term a million times (Joanna Gaines, we're looking at you), but what exactly is shiplap, anyway?
+You've probably heard the term a million times, but what exactly is shiplap, anyway?
 A growing trend in decor, shiplap is a wooden board that's commonly used outdoors on sheds and barns, and as a form of siding.
 Each board is milled and connects snugly with the next, creating a distinctive line between each layer.
 Thanks to the rise in farmhouse-inspired style, more and more designers are bringing this rustic look inside.

 It isn't hard to understand why this trend has taken off.
 When paired with the right accessories and furniture, shiplap looks stunning as flooring, as wall paneling and even on the ceiling.
 This gorgeous living room with wide-planked shiplap flooring is proof that this versatile material can work anywhere—and will always make a statement.Continue to 2 of 19 below.

 02 of 19

 From wide to slim (and everything in between), shiplap can be cut to suit your own personal needs.
 This stairway uses very thin shiplap boards to add texture while maintaining a minimalist and modern look.
 Minimalism is a great way to make a statement without overpowering a space, and shiplap really helps make the look feel more polished.Continue to 3 of 19 below.